arminms/dash-tutorial/README.md

 # dash-tutorial
 A project for experimenting with DASH C++ library (http://www.dash-project.org/).
+You can find a video recording about it on [YouTube](https://www.youtube.com/watch?v=H1LGxHN7Bqk).

 ## Building from Source